-- TONI 3-Test of Nonverbal Intelligence

-- Test of Ability (SAGES-3)

-- All students in the top 10% on the SAGES-2 automatic nomination by counselor; will be screened/advance to the next level
+- TONI 3-Test of Nonverbal Intelligence - Test of Ability (SAGES-2) - o All students in top 10% on the SAGES-2 automatic nomination by counselor; will be screened/advance to the next level - Planned Experiences/3 samples- All student scoring 4 or more on their portfolio will advance to next level of screening - Teacher/Parent Survey (Gifted and Talented Evaluation Scales/GATES)- Student who score Above Average, High, or Superior will be considered

-- Project-Based Experience-

-- Teacher/Parent Survey (Gifted and Talented Evaluation Scales/GATES)- Student who score Above Average, High, or Superior will be considered

-- Obtain written parent permission to place in the GT program

-- Record data into PEIMS

-Complete student profiles and submit to the Campus Selection Committee.
-The Selection Committee will review student profiles and make selections for the GT program.
+Complete student profiles and submit to Campus Selection Committee.
+Selection Committee will review student profiles and make selections for GT program.